-Structural/hazard evaluation should take place after a priority list of structures has been established by the leadership using Rapid Structure Triage (RST) or just common sense if only a few structures are involved.
-The Structure/Hazards Evaluation form is intended to facilitate this process, and has, deliberately, been made different from the ATC-20 "Safety Assessment" placards and forms.
-It is assumed that the US&R task force will be dealing with buildings that have or would have received a red tag (using ATC-20).
+Structural/hazard evaluation should take place after a priority list of structures has been established by the leadership using triage or just common sense if only a few structures are involved.
+The Structure/Hazards Evaluation form has deliberately been made different from the ATC-20 "Safety Assessment" placards and forms.
+Assume the US&R task force will be dealing with buildings that have or would have received a red tag (using ATC-20).
 The greatest area of concern is not with the fully collapsed structures but with those that have only partly collapsed.
-The Structures and Hazmat Specialist should be prepared to fill out the US&R Structure/Hazard Evaluation Forms, identifying structure type, occupancy, hazards, etc. In addition, the Structures Specialist will generate notes and diagrams regarding search operations (locations of voids, shafts, shoring, etc.).
-However, in some cases, the assessment will indicate that the building is too dangerous to safely conduct US&R operations until time-consuming mitigation is completed.
+The Search Specialist and HAZMAT Specialist should be prepared to fill out the US&R Structure/Hazard Evaluation Form, identifying structure type, occupancy, hazards, etc. In addition, the Search Specialist will generate notes and diagrams regarding search operations (locations of voids, shafts, shoring, etc.).
+However, in some cases, the assessment will only indicate that the building is too dangerous to safely conduct US&R operations.